cardano-foundation/CIPs/CIP-0PRS/CIP-0PRS.lagda.md

 ### Non-normative overview of the Peras protocol

-The following informal, non-normative, pseudo-imperative summary of the Peras protocol is provided as an index into the formal Agda specification.
+The following informal, non-normative, pseudo-imperative summary of the Peras protocol is provided as an index into the formal, normative Agda specification.
 Peras relies on a few key concepts:

 - The progression of the blockchain's *slots* is partitioned in *rounds* of equal length.
 - In each round a *committee of voters* is selected via a sortition algorithm.